 This page is designed to give you general information about the recovery process, but obviously can't answer all your questions about face lifts.
-If you have other questions, we invite you to schedule a consultation with one of our board-certified plastic surgeons today to get all the answers you desire.
+If you have other questions, we invite you to schedule a consultation with one of our experienced plastic surgeons today to get all the answers you desire.
 If you are a current patient of The Austin-Weston Center for Cosmetic Surgery, please call 703-893-6168 if you have questions about your recovery.The Day of Your Face Lift Surgery

 Your surgery may take 2-3 hours depending on the complexity of the procedure and could be longer if additional procedures are performed, for example, eyelid surgery.
 After your surgery is complete, we will monitor you to ensure you are sufficiently recovered from the anesthesia.
 Even when recovered, though, you will not be able to support person, so you will have to have a responsible drive who can take you home.
 This support person must stay with you for at least the first twenty-four hours after surgery to make sure you are doing well.